mustakshif/Asri/README.md

 Latest updates:

-### v1.0.8
+### v1.0.9

+* Optimized the style of selected items in the search list when grouped by documents.
-* Improved the display of grouped search results.
+* Improved the display of icons in the bottom navigation of the emoji menu.
+* Fine-tuned the font color of the body text for a softer page rendering.
-* Fixed the issue where the theme README.md could not be found.
+* Fixed an issue where the background color of select menus were abnormal in dark mode on Windows.

-### v1.0.7

-* Redesigned document tags by using a monocolor style, improving their integration with the header image.
-* Redesigned the search list and search results highlight, and enhanced the display of grouped search list.
-* Removed dividing lines between the options in settings.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)